 Java ✓ File 'Counter.jar' was uploaded successfully.
-Extensions Catalog Java Extensions Catalog A Java Extension can manipulate connections, in a similar Please see the user manual for full instructions on buildin Zeus Java Extensions API files.
+Extensions Catalog Java Extensions Catalog A Java Extension can manipulate connections, in a similar way to a TrafficScript rule.
+Extensions are invoked from TrafficScript.
+Please see the user manual for full instructions on building Java Extensions.
+You will also need to download the Java Servlet API and Zeus Java Extensions API files.
 Java Extensions Catalog ?
-Java API docume Java API documentation Java Extensions that are usable from a TrafficScript rule.
+Java API do Java API documentation Java Extensions that are usable from a TrafficScript rule.
 Click on the name of the extension to view more details and edit its initialization parameters.
 Extension Path Used By Select (all / none) com.zeus.TestServlets.Counter Counter.jar Unused com.zeus.TestServlets.PoolPicker PoolPicker.jar Unused Reload selected Delete selected Confirm ope eration Java Libraries & Data Catalog Any uploaded non-Java Extensions files are shown here, including other Java class/jar files.
 No additional files have been uploaded.
 Upload Extension / Data File Choose to upload either a jar file containing your Java Extension code, a single class file or data files that your Java Extensions are going to use.
 Class files will automatically be put in the correct directory depending on their package.
 File: Choose File No file chosen Automatically create TrafficScript rule Upload Overwrite if file already exists: